huynhbaotoan/q-dev-prompt-engineering/01-introduction.md

 # Introduction to Prompt Engineering with Amazon Q Developer

+## Understanding Amazon Q Developer

+Amazon Q Developer is an AI-powered assistant designed to help developers with coding tasks, answering questions, and providing guidance on AWS services and best practices.
+It operates in two modes:

+- **Read-only mode**: Can read files and list directories but cannot modify files or execute commands
+- **Pair-programming mode**: Can read, write files, and execute commands to help you implement solutions

+Understanding these capabilities is essential for crafting effective prompts.

 ## What is Prompt Engineering?

 Prompt engineering is the art and science of communicating effectively with large language models (LLMs) like Amazon Q Developer to achieve desired results.
 If coding is the language we use to communicate with computers, then prompts are the language we use to communicate with LLMs.